 Advanced Standing Option

 Applications for the Master of Science in Physical Therapy (MScPT) Advanced Standing Option are now being accepted.
-Applications must be paid for and completed, and supporting documents (with the exception of letters of reference) received in the department by 11:59PM on May 24 2013.
-Letters of reference are also due by this date.
+Applications must be paid for and completed, and supporting documents (includng reference letters) received in the department by 11:59PM on May 31, 2015.
 Please see the How to Apply section for application details.

 Students have access to the University of Toronto’s extensive collection of online resources to support learning in an environment that is distinguished by academic excellence and research.